Graylog2/documentation/pages/getting_started/explore.rst

 The Graylog Search page is the interface used to search logs directly.
 Graylog uses a simplified syntax, very similar to Lucene.
 Relative or absolute time ranges are configurable from drop down menus.
 Searches may be saved or visualized as dashboard widgets that may be added directly to dashboards from within the search screen.

 Users may configure their own views and may choose to see either summary or complete data from event messages.
-Saved Searches may be imported and exported via content packs and search results may be exported to file.

 For additional detail, please see :ref:`queries`.